 By the Numbers

-The flight chart feels accurate to me, but I thought I should point out that the flight changes dramatically in the wind.
+The flight chart is accurate, but I thought I should point out that the flight changes dramatically in the wind.
 The Rubber Putter is a high glide disc and as a result is often highly affected by wind.

 Lightning’s Rubber Putter is a fairly standard point and shoot putter.
 Inside 50 feet it is straight and the high glide will hold any putting line.
 The high glide will allow you to putt with finesse, but you’ll also need to be careful not to over power it because the glide may cause it to rise on longer putts.
 The only difficulty I had putting inside 50 feet with the Rubber Putter was overcoming the high profile for a consistent release, it would sometimes catch my knuckles as it was leaving my hand and it wasn’t as easy to hold at the proper angle.